alainassaf/alainassaf.github.io/README.md

 *Copyright (c) 2022 Alain Assaf All Rights Reserved*

+Any views expressed here are my own and in no way reflect on my current employer, organziations, businesses, or services I interact with.

 # Blog Layout

 Much of the layout and ideas on navigation for my blog came from [**Kevin Marquette's blog**](https://powershellexplained.com/).
 I recommend checking his blog out.
 It is a terrific resource for learning PowerShell.